design-first/system-designer-documentation/docs/Create a Type.md

 - **name : string**, name of the structure.
 - **description : string**, comments about the structure.
 - **type : string|array**, the type of the structure.
 Must be object.
-- **schema : array**, the properties of the structure.
+- **schema : object**, the properties of the structure.
 A property is defined by a configuration object that has for properties:
   - **type : string|array**, the type of the property.
   - **mandatory : boolean**, *true* if the property is mandatory.
   - **default: any**, default value of the property.
 It needs to have the type defined in **type** property.